cmd-HMN/Java_mate/README.md

     download the zip file from [here](https://github.com/cmd-HMN/Java_mate/archive/refs/heads/main.zip) then extract the files

-3. Run the file (will be specified)
+3. Run the file

+    We need to build and then run the game.
+(Use PowerShell or Terminal or any code editor.)

+    Run below commands

+    ```bash
+        cd ...\JavaMate  //(go the dir where u have extract the files, root folder)
+         --build--
+        javac src/engine/*.java src/gui/*.java
-    run the file
+        -- after that run the below command--
+        java src.gui.ChessBoard
+    ```
+    Hurray!🙌 it worked.

 ## Contributing 💖